aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * Unless you know the argument's value, do not pass it in, but instead completely remove it from your JSON payload
 * If you have multiple functions you need to execute sequentially, you can return multiple function invocations in one message.

 Below you can find a list of functions you can execute.
-Use these functions at the best of your ability to answer the user's questions and perform tasks the user is giving you.
+Use these functions to the best of your abilities to answer the user's questions and perform tasks the user is giving you.

 ### Search for a function or information